 3. Damage Caps

-In some states, damage caps keep you from receiving a certain amount of money in personal injury claims.
+In some states, damage caps keep you from receiving over a certain amount of money in personal injury claims.
 However, Georgia does not have any damage caps.
-You can receive as much money as the court deems fair.
+This means you can receive as much money as the court deems fair.